tbela99/css-parser/README.md

 > Sourcemap Options

-- src: string, optional. original css file location to be used with sourcemap.
+- src: string, optional. original css file location to be used with sourcemap, also used to resolve url().
 - sourcemap: boolean, optional. preserve node location data.

 > Misc Options